Homophone

 Nobody could enter the burning house.

-Ø The word burning is formed from the verb burn by adding-ing.
-It’s therefore like a verb.
+word burning is formed from the verb burn by adding-ing.
+It’s therefore like a

-Ø But it is also describing the noun house.
-So it’s performing the work of an adjective.
+it is also describing the noun house.
+So it’s performing the work of an

 Ø A participle is a verbal adjective.